Membership

 • Updates to provide clarity

-The additional language clarifies the process for replacing an open position on the Board.
-This is not a change to process, but we’re adding additional language for clarity, and language which states that anyone who is appointed to fill a vacancy would not then be disallowed from running for a full term on the board.
+The additional language clarifies the process of replacing an open position on the Board.
+This is not a change to process, but we’re adding additional language for clarity, which states that anyone who is appointed to fill a vacancy would not then be disallowed from running for a full term on the Board.

 • Language edited for clarity

-These language edits are for clarity and are not a significant change to the process.
+These language edits are for clarity and are not a significant process change.

 • Section 5.
 Resignation

-• New language to guide resignation for officers
+• New language to provide guidance about resignation for officers

-This is new language to provide clarity into the process if an officer were to resign.
-This is an effort to ensure our bylaws are in the best possible shape while we’re making updates.
+This is new language to clarify the process if an officer were to resign.

 • Section 6.
 Vacancies

-• Language was added to clarify the process and to ensure there is not accelerated turnover in the President role.
+• Language added to clarify process and to ensure there is not accelerated turnover in the President role.

 • Secretary-Treasurer would advance to President-Elect, President-Elect would advance to President.